HomeGuidesRecipesAPI ExplorerForumSandboxSupport

 Customize the PDF file

 Monite provides several built-in PDF templates for receivables.
+Monite formats delimiters and decimal separators on amounts displayed on the PDFs based on the entity's country.
 Entities can change their default template or customize their chosen templates at any time.
 For more information, see PDF templates.

 Verify the invoice

 Before a newly created invoice can be issued to a counterpart, certain required information must be present on the invoice.
-This includes information about the entity, counterpart, line items, and VAT rates on the invoice.
+This includes information about the entity, counterpart, line items, and VAT rates.
 To trigger regulatory checks for an invoice and check that an invoice contains all required information, send a POST request to the receivables/{receivable_id}/verify endpoint as shown:

 curl -X POST 'https://api.sandbox.monite.com/v1/receivables/411dcb...289b3/verify' \